brown-band/website/pages/scripts/2018-2019/fall/georgetown.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that has a few more gray hairs than usual, it’s the Brown University "back in my day" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that has a few more gray hairs than usual, it’s the Brown University “back in my day” BANNNDDDDDDDDDDD!

 This week we’re welcoming back our alumni for this special homecoming game!
 We made sure to include things at our breakfast reception that would make them feel more at home: